Plutonomicon/cardano-transaction-lib/doc/runtime.md

 # CTL's Runtime Dependencies

 In order to run CTL's `Contract` effects, several services are required.
-These can be configured through a `ContractEnv` that holds websocket connections, information about server hosts/ports, and other requisite information.
+These can be accessed through a `ContractEnv` value that holds websocket connections, information about server hosts/ports, and other requisite information.
 Which services are required depends on which backend you are using.

+The choice is either [Ogmios](https://ogmios.dev/)+[Kupo](https://cardanosolutions.github.io/kupo/)+cardano-node (a.k.a.
+"CTL backend") or [Blockfrost](https://blockfrost.io/).

+Our nix environment includes CTL backend services, but for now Blockfrost can be only used externally (either by connecting the public SaaS or the [run-your-own version](https://github.com/blockfrost/blockfrost-backend-ryo/).
+The self-hosted version still requires Ogmios for some of the endpoints).

 **Table of Contents**
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->